-Applicants to the Events and Festivals Fund are made aware that, for audit purposes, the Council will be legally required to retain the information for the appropriate retention period.
+Applicants to the Christmas Festivals Fund are made aware that, for audit purposes, the Council will be legally required to retain the information for the appropriate retention period.
 They also sign up to a Data Protection Statement - the statement at the end of the application form reads: Ards and North Down Borough Council values your right to personal privacy.
 We collect this information solely for the purposes of this application and do not share it with anyone.
 We comply with the DPA (Data Protection Act) 2018 and UK GDPR (General Data Protection Regulation), ensuring that information is collected fairly and lawfully, is accurate, adequate, secure, up to date and not held any longer than necessary.

-Advice is given to all applicants on how to encrypt their documents for added security.
+Advice is given to all applicants on how to password protect their documents for added security or to use Zivver.